 Also there are a few foods that you can add to your diet, like date fruit that can help you have an easier labor.
 There’s actually research to back this!
-Read more about it and get some date fruit recipes perfect for pregnancy.
+Read more about it and get some date fruit recipes perfect for pregnancy

 #4 – Exercise